Tigers vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

+- The Tigers have been chosen as underdogs in 47 games this year and have walked away with the win 20 times (42.6%) in those games.

+- Detroit has a record of 10-13 in games where oddsmakers have it as underdogs of at least +140 on the moneyline.

-- Bookmakers have implied with the moneyline set for this matchup that the Tigers have a 44.4% chance of pulling out a win.
+- The moneyline set for this matchup implies the Tigers have a 41.7% chance of coming away with a victory in the contest.

-- Detroit's games have gone over the total in 29 of its 54 chances.
+- Games involving Detroit have gone over the total set by bookmakers in 29 of 55 chances this season.

-- The Tigers are 3-3-0 against the spread in their six games with a line set by sportsbooks this season.
+- The Tigers are 3-4-0 against the spread in their seven games that had a posted line this season.

 Tigers Splits